spotify/pedalboard/INSTALLATION.md

 ## Other Useful Packages

-[NumPy](https://numpy.org/): a package that facilitates mathematical and other operations on data.
-NumPy is referenced in the `pedalboard` [interactive demo](https://colab.research.google.com/drive/1bHjhJj1aCoOlXKl_lOfG99Xs3qWVrhch#scrollTo=iusi0_xLyz97).
+- [NumPy](https://numpy.org/): a package that facilitates mathematical and other operations on data.
+NumPy is required by `pedalboard` and will automatically be installed with `pedalboard`.
 ```
 pip install numpy
 ```

-[Matplotlib](https://matplotlib.org/stable/index.html): a package for data visualization.
+- [Matplotlib](https://matplotlib.org/stable/index.html): a package for data visualization.
 Matplotlib is referenced in the `pedalboard` [interactive demo](https://matplotlib.org/).
 ```
 pip install matplotlib
 ```